 In every war the U.S. has fought, Americans have become less free, especially while the war was going on.
 Every war president has persecuted war protesters, from John Adams to George W. Bush.
 Wars have brought taxes, rationing and conscription.
 Worst of all, American society has become permanently more militarized and socialist (but I repeat myself) with each new war.

-Some argue that the U.S. government has fought wars for justice, liberating people in other countries or protecting them from evildoers.
-That may or may not be true, but it begs another set of obvious questions:
+Some argue the U.S. government has fought wars for justice, liberating people in other countries or protecting them from evildoers.
+That may or may not be true, but it begs two more obvious questions:

 How did the American taxpayer become financially responsible for the liberty and security of every soul on the planet?
 When will this responsibility end?